Alternative names for thyroid eye disease

 What are the longer-term implications of thyroid eye disease?

 With the correct treatment, thyroid eye disease can be well managed and patients can live full and active lives.
 Most of the effects of the thyroid eye disease will settle with time and when thyroid function is stabilised.
-Patients taking carbimazole tablets to treat hyperthyroidism may need to take them daily for life.
+Patients taking carbimazole tablets to treat hyperthyroidism may need to take them daily for life, although definitive treatment of the overactive thyroid gland with radioiodine or surgery is generally preferred, once the eye disease has settled down.
 Regular blood tests should be carried out to monitor thyroid hormone levels and the dose of carbimazole adjusted accordingly.
 However, there are other treatment options such as thyroidectomy or radioiodine treatment which can be considered once the eye disease has settled down.

 The changes in the physical appearance of the eyes can have a psychological effect on the individual, causing low self-esteem.
 The long-term consequences of the disease, even after the thyroid has settled down, may be difficult to accept.
 Some patients may have a permanent change to their appearance, which may require surgery.
 Very rarely, there is a permanent loss of vision – this can happen if the disease is left untreated at the sight-threatening stage.

 Patients should stop smoking as this is known to aggravate the condition.
 Sunglasses may be necessary even when indoors.
 If double vision is not corrected, driving will be dangerous.
-If a patient has any concerns they should discuss them with their doctor.
+Patients should discuss any concerns with their doctor.